0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 1.1.e : Verification

-The tesbench is veristraight forward, we emulate ONLY the important signals described in the truth tables for a given instruction (we don't care about the other one being ```X``` or ```Z``` in simulation).
+The testbench is very straight forward, we emulate ONLY the important signals described in the truth tables for a given instruction (we don't care about the other one being ```X``` or ```Z``` in simulation).
 And we assert the outputs states :

 ```python
 import cocotb